Karl1903/Kotlin-Project/README.txt

 Description 2-6 sentences:

 1. The Android Application that the project team seeks to develop targets the weather API from the openweathermap.org, gets data and parses the data.

 2. SearchFragment: The user of the application can type in the town.

-3. SearchFragment: Then the user presses the button to get the weather data.
+3. SearchFragment: Then the user presses the button to get the weather data for today, next day plus the day after tomorrow.

 4. SearchFragment: the data gets saved into the local storage database.

 5. SearchFragment: Then the user is navigated to the WeatherFragment.

 6. WeatherFragment: There the weather data is retrieved from the database.That data is presented in the Layout.
 Furthermore, the weather picture is retrieved from the folder which fits the description, weather description = rain --> picture = rain picture.

 7. MainFragment: Then, in the start menu of the appliaction the user is provided with his recent searches in a list (local storage).
 The row shows the name of the town that was searched for.
 Liverpool, San Francisco..

 8. MainFragment: So if the user clicks a row, she is navigated to the WeatherFragment.